codespin-ai/codespin/README.md

 - `-p, --prompt <some text>`: Specify the prompt directly in the command line.
 - `-t, --template <template path>`: Specify the template.
 If not provided, a default template is used.
 - `-w, --write`: Save the generated code to a file.
 Defaults to 'false'.
-- `--print-prompt`: Display the generated prompt without making an API call.
+- `--pp, --print-prompt`: Display the generated prompt without making an API call.
 - `--write-prompt`: Save the generated prompt to a specified path without making an API call.
 - `--api <api name>`: Specify the API service, like 'openai'.
 Defaults to 'openai'.
 - `--model <model name>`: Specify the desired model, e.g., 'gpt-4'.